-This is the classic tart as found in bakeries all over France.
+This is the classic tart found in bakeries all over France.
 It is delicious any time, but I especially love to make it when we have houseguests on the morning of a holiday.
-No one seems to want a big breakfast at these times, so we have it with our coffee as we prep the food for the big feast.
-You can make this the night before, then serve at room temperature or heat at 300°F for 10-15 minutes.
+No one seems to want a big breakfast at these times, so we have it with coffee as we prep the food for the big feast.
+You can make this the night before, then serve at room temperature, or heat at 300°F for 10 to 15 minutes. - Joanna.

 1/4 cup water